 INDUSTRY NEWSMichael Green Architecture Plans Tall Mass Timber Project in Madison, Wisconsin Vancouver Developer Works to Accelerate Uptake of Mass Timber, Starting with 21-Story Tower Forester Stresses Canada’s Sustainable Harvesting Practices on Public Lands Prefabricated, Modular CLT School Kits Now Available New, Real-Time Carbon Accounting Tool on the Horizon

-INSIGHTS FROM THE COMPETITIONConcrete-framing Dips During Pandemic
+INSIGHTS ON THE COMPETITIONConcrete-framing Dips During Pandemic

 INDUSTRY RESOUCESVirginia Tech's Monthly Housing Report